kevinoh45TuD/pp2_card_games/README.md

 - As a user, I want to restart the game midway.
 - As a user, I want to quit the game midway.
 - As a user, I want to start a new game when I win.
-- As a user, I wantto quit to the home screen when I win.
+- As a user, I want to quit to the home screen when I win.
 - As a user, I want to see my score as I'm playing.
 - As a user, I want to see previous scores.